the-turing-way/the-turing-way/book/content/reproducible_environments/09/case-study-branchLSTM.md

 In [semantic versioning](https://semver.org/), such 0.x.x version numbers indicate that the package may undergo large changes with each release, and so getting the version numbers correct was important if we were to ensure the output of the model was as intended.

 I knew roughly when Elena had installed the packages, so I started with the versions released around that time.
+Theano has many releases listed on [PyPI](https://pypi.org/project/Theano/#history), and some of these releases required [manual installations of Lasagne](https://lasagne.readthedocs.io/en/latest/user/installation.html) to achieve compatibility between the two.
 After trying out a few combinations, I was able to get accuracy values very close to those in the publication when using the optimal set of hyperparameters on the NC6 GPU from Microsoft Azure.
 The results were consistent, but there were very small differences between these results and those in Elena’s paper.
 As we were using slightly different hardware, we chose to call this an acceptable level of reproducibility rather than searching for further issues.